 No matter how you term it, these words represent the evolution, growth and development that human beings use to get from point A to point Z in any aspect of life.

 Education works in the same way.
-There are continua and sub-continua and sub-sub-continua in each and every step in your child’s learning.
+There are continua and sub-continua and sub-sub-continua in each and every step in a child’s learning.
 There may be a general continuum for English Language Arts, then a sub-continuum for reading, and a sub-sub-continuum for phonemic awareness.

 Children learn to write, read, speak, spell, count, compute from a starting point and progress from stage to stage at their own rate and in their own way.

 In the last post, I wrote about the importance of focusing on progress over performance.
-But, how do you do that?

 Think of education in the same way.
-You will never second-guess yourself if you do.

-Using Educational Continua in Homeschooling
+Using Educational Continua Instead of Standards

 Where to begin: